-PSA screening may reveal results that prompt a doctor to recommend a biopsy.
-However, the result may create more confusion.
-If the PSA is only mildly elevated, the next steps may not be clear.
+PSA screening may reveal results—e.g., a high PSA—that prompt a doctor to recommend a biopsy.
+However, if the PSA is only mildly elevated, the next steps may not be clear.
 Fortunately, there are many other supplementary tests and considerations that can help you and your doctor decide if a biopsy is necessary, including:

-- Free PSA test (<25% Free PSA indicates greater risk of having cancer)
+- Free PSA test (<10% Free PSA indicates greater risk of having cancer; <25% is concerning)

 - PSA velocity or the rate of rise over time (faster increase means more risk)

 - PSA density, or the PSA per volume of prostate (higher density means more risk)

 - PSA-based markers (e.g., the Prostate Health Index or 4K score)

 - Other markers, a urinary PCA3 or SelectMDx test